Travel Postcard: 48 hours in Stockholm

 10 a.m. - Check out the world's best preserved 17th century ship, Vasa, at the fascinating warship museum.
 The ship was salvaged 50 years ago after it sank on its virgin trip in the middle of Stockholm in 1628.

-6 p.m. - End your weekend, and Djurgården stint, with a traditional Swedish Sunday dinner at 19th century Villa Godthem, a classic restaurant of ancient lineage which re-opened under new management in 2011.
+6 p.m. - End your weekend, and Djurgrden stint, with a traditional Swedish Sunday dinner at 19th century Villa Godthem, a classic restaurant of ancient lineage which re-opened under new management in 2011.

 Alternatively, skip downtown.
-Put on your warmest woolly hat and head into Stockholm's 30,000-island archipelago for the day on the small regular passenger ferry which departs from the Nybroviken or Strömkajen quais.
+Put on your warmest woolly hat and head into Stockholm's 30,000-island archipelago for the day on the small regular passenger ferry which departs from the Nybroviken or Strmkajen quais.

-The Fjäderholmarna islands are just 20 minutes away, Finnhamn with open views over the Baltic sea is a spectacular two and a half hours ride out.
-Utö and Sandön are other great destinations.
+The Fjderholmarna islands are just 20 minutes away, Finnhamn with open views over the Baltic sea is a spectacular two and a half hours ride out.
+Ut and Sandn are other great destinations.

 (Reporting by Anna Ringstrom, editing by Paul Casciato)